Lanyu Travel Guide: A Solo Travel Guide to Taiwan’s Remote Orchid Island 蘭嶼

 I love Taiwan‘s offshore islands – Green Island aka Lyudao was my favourite island for a long time, until I ventured further off the eastern coast of Taitung and discovered Lanyu 蘭嶼 or Orchid Island.
-Lanyu’s remote location off the east coast of Taiwan is not the easiest to get to, but because of that the island remains quite pristine and has managed to preserve its beautiful green hills and the local aboriginal Yami culture.
-Not a lot of info about travelling to Lanyu was available in English online, so I used my experience to make this Lanyu guide with details on how to get to Orchid Island and some of the main sights and things to do on Lanyu.
+Lanyu’s remote location off the southeastern coast of Taiwan is not the easiest to get to, but because of that the island remains quite pristine and has managed to preserve its beautiful green hills and the local aboriginal Yami culture.
+I couldn’t find a good Lanyu Travel Guide in English online when I first wrote this, so here are my tips on how to get to Orchid Island and some of the main sights and things to do in Lanyu.

-My journey to Lanyu started out pretty rocky with transport and accommodation issues, and half an hour into my arrival I was convinced I was going to regret my stay there.
-But in the end, I managed to sort things out, met a whole bunch of interesting people and now I really wish I had spent more time there.
-I hope to go back again some day sooner rather than later.
+My first visit to Lanyu in 2016 started out pretty rocky with transport and accommodation issues right from the outset, and I was convinced I was going to regret my stay there.
+But after getting that sorted out, I ended up meeting a whole bunch of interesting people and wishing I had more time there.
+I’m finally returning to Lanyu in 2026 a whole decade later, stay tuned for the updates!

 How to get to Taiwan Orchid Island

 Getting to Lanyu is half the adventure and there are two main ways to do it.
-I’ve listed them here but you can also find more details and contact numbers on the Taitung tourism website.
+More details and contact numbers on the Taitung tourism website.

 Fly from Taitung to Lanyu